8pxl/keejLib/README.md

 one issue that is often encountered is to have a quick and concise way to get user input. although this can be done using the brain screen, i've found it most efficient to use the controller.

-the `select` method aims to add an easy way to select between any number of options. it does this by displaying each option one at a time on the controller screen, the options can be cycled using the arrow buttons on the controller, pressing the `a` button selects the current option.
+the `select` method aims to add an easy way to select between any number of options. it does this by displaying each option one at a time on the controller screen, the options can be cycled using the arrow buttons on the controller, pressing the `a` button selects the current option                          .

 the `select` method takes for input a list of names to display, and returns the index of the name selected.